Text Size Print

 |Facilities and Administrative Cost||Unallowable Cost||Faculty Salaries||Fringe Benefits||Materials and Supplies||Travel|

-When preparing their proposal budget, it is important for the Project Director to remember that two distinctly different types of cost comprise the total cost of any sponsored program: direct costs and facilities and administration (F&A) costs.
+When preparing their proposal budget, it is important for the Project Director to remember that two distinctly different types of costs comprise the total cost of any sponsored program: direct costs and facilities and administration (F&A) or indirect costs.

-Facilities and Administrative Costs (Indirect Costs)-F&A costs (formerly indirect), in contrast, are incurred while providing facilities and support services simultaneously to many or all of the University's sponsored programs.
-Indirect costs are resources that generally cannot be tracked directly to any one individual project or activity.
-Utility costs, general administrative support or expenses, or depreciation of equipment and facilities are common categories of indirect costs.
-F&A is usually applied as a percentage/rate against the actual expenditures or direct costs of a proposal budget.
+Facilities and Administrative Costs or indirect costs are expenses incurred by the University in support of sponsored projects for general administration and facilities that generally cannot be tracked directly to any one individual project or activity.
+Building use and improvements, operations and maintenance, utility costs, equipment use, library use, and administrative support are common categories of indirect costs.
+F&A costs are usually calculated as a percentage or rate against the actual expenditures or direct costs of a proposal budget.

 Principles Relevant for All Sponsored Project Budgets